 You can also provide Clients with a grid view of all their Aged Accounts Receivable.
 These grids can be included on the Cover Page, Main Invoice Page, Statement Page, and Remittance Page.
 Just head under Invoices>Settings>Flexible Templates tab.
-Open up either an existing template or perhaps create a new ‘Aged Accounts Receivable’ template and check the 'Accounts Receivable Aging' checkbox under each appropriate page tab.
+Open up an existing template or create a new ‘Aged Accounts Receivable’ template and check the 'Accounts Receivable Aging' checkbox under each appropriate page tab.

 This is how the grid will appear on the invoices: